 New Year / Новый Год

 The New Year is, without doubt, the most important holiday on the Russian calendar.
 It equates if not outstrips the importance of Christmas in America, if to compare the two holidays in the two cultures.
 New Year in Russia is a time to be together with family and friends, for gift giving, major consumer spending, decorating trees, and even watching and setting off fireworks.
 Midnight is, by tradition, marked by listening to the Kremlin bells chime (either as broadcast by most major television channels or by actually standing on Red Square).
 Russian folk belief, still seen as tradition by many, holds that one must toast when the bells begin to chime and that those with whom you toast will be near you for the rest of the next year.
-Most of the celebrations occur on New Year’s Eve (on December 31) while the holiday day itself is largely a time for relaxing.
+Most of the celebrations occur on New Year’s Eve (on December 31) but is then followed by about a week off work, a time meant to serve as a national vacation of sorts.

 The New Year celebration in Russia contains many elements similar to those found in Christmas traditions in the West.
-These include the Christmas tree (known as a “ёлка” in Russian, which is also the standard name for a fir tree), Santa (known in Russian as “Дед Mopoз” or “Grandfather Frost”), and presents.
+These include the Christmas tree (known as a “ёлка” in Russian, which is also the standard name for a fir tree), a Santa-type figure called “Дед Mopoз” or “Grandfather Frost” in Russian, and presents.
 In the Russian tradition, Grandfather Frost’s granddaughter, the Snow Maiden (Снегурочка), always accompanies him to help distribute the gifts.
 Elves are not associated with the holiday.

-Russians receive more than a week off for the New Year holidays.
-This tradition actually dates to 1699, when Russia, under a Tsarist decree from Peter the Great, made the Julian calendar standard in Russia.
+The tradition of extended days off for the holiday actually dates to 1699, when Russia, under a Tsarist decree from Peter the Great, made the Julian calendar standard in Russia.
 Before this, Russia had dealt with multiple calendars with some using the Byzantine calendar (which celebrated September 1 as the New Year) and others using an older calendar (which used March 1 as the New Year).
 Both of these calendars numbered the years based on the Biblically-calculated age of the Earth.
 Thus, on Dec 20, 1699, Russia shifted from the year 7207 to 1700.
 The same decree standardized the New Year to January 1, which was then becoming the standard in Europe.
-Perhaps as a way to make the unpopular reform more palatable, and perhaps just because Peter always loved a celebration, the Tsar also decreed that the new holiday would be celebrated over a seven-day period with lights, fir trees, military processions, and would end with a procession of a cross through the city streets.
+Perhaps as a way to make the unpopular reform more palatable, and perhaps just because Peter always loved a celebration, the Tsar also decreed that the new holiday would be celebrated over a seven-day period with lights, fir trees, and military processions, and would end with a procession of a cross through the city streets.
 More about New Year and Christmas in Russia

 Christmas / Рождество

-The Russian Orthodox Church recognizes January 7 as the day Jesus was born.
-This is because the Russian Orthodox Church did not recognize the 1918 Soviet order to shift from the Julian Calendar (implemented in Russia by Peter I) to the Georgian Calendar (now standard in Western countries and considered more scientifically accurate).
-The Russian Orthodox Church still calculates all its holidays based on the Julian Calendar, which is currently 14 days ahead of the Georgian.
+The Russian Orthodox Church refused to recognize the 1918 Soviet order to shift from the Julian Calendar to the Gregorian Calendar (now standard in Western countries and considered more scientifically accurate).
+The Russian Orthodox Church still calculates all its holidays based on the Julian Calendar, which is currently 14 days ahead of the Gregorian.
 Thus, December 25th for the Orthodox Church is January 7th for the rest of us.
-In the year 2100, the calendars will slip by another day and Christmas for Russian Orthodoxy, while still celebrated on December 25th for the Church, will be celebrated on January 8th by the calendar used by the Russian government and most of the world.
+In the year 2100, the calendars will slip by another day and Orthodox Christmas will shift to January 8th.

-Incidently, Christmas in January is not so historically strange.
+Incidentally, Christmas in January is not so strange, historically.
 The Romans celebrated Christmas on January 6th up until the year 354, when the bishop of Rome changed it.
 Some say this change was made according to scholarship available at the time, others say that the day was moved to appease northern pagans who celebrated the birth of a sun god on this day.

 Old New Year / Старый Новый Год